peckjd/cpsc318/lab01/README.md

 # Lab 1 - Lightsail Setup

-## Submission Directions
-Please submit any required answers and objective quality evidence (OQE) to Canvas.
-Text answers should be submitted as doc, docx, or pdf.
-Images should be submitted as jpg or png.
-Documents should be named **LastName_LabNumber**.
-For example, Peck_Lab1.pdf

 ## Overview
 In this lab, you will:
 - register for a Red Hat Developer account